-Maryland’s state capital, Annapolis, sits between the Severn and South Rivers, both branches of the Chesapeake Bay.
-Annapolis is one of the oldest cities in the U.S. and even served as the nation’s capital from 1783-1784.
+Also Maryland’s state capital, Annapolis sits between the Severn and South Rivers, both branches of the Chesapeake Bay.
+Annapolis is one of the oldest cities in the U.S. and served as the nation’s capital from 1783-1784.

-With an incredibly convenient location, attractions galore and a distinct atmosphere that sets it apart from Washington D.C., which is only about a 45-minute drive away, you’ve got to check this beautiful city out.
-Once you do you’ll quickly understand why so many people believe living in Annapolis is the way to go!
+With an incredibly convenient location, attractions galore, and a distinct atmosphere that sets it apart from Washington D.C., you’ve got to check this beautiful city out.
+Once you do, you’ll understand why so many people believe living in Annapolis is the way to go!

 Getting Around Annapolis

 While Annapolis has a charming urban feel to it, it’s a smaller city and doesn’t suffer from the typical traffic gridlock experienced in other parts of the state.
 In addition to being quite walkable, there are many affordable and easily accessible modes of public transportation available.

 The Maryland Transit Authority (MTA) provides public transport and includes local, express and neighborhood bus service.
 Trains are the easiest way to get from Annapolis, Maryland to Washington, D.C. if you don’t have a car.
 The Metro Subway, Light Rail and MARC Trains are all located nearby.